vime-js/vime/CONTRIBUTING.md

   snapshots to get the structure of the component's DOM tree and validate it.
 - Visual tests are a manual test in which we validate the correctness of the component by seeing, and interacting with it directly in the browser.
-You can create a `index.html` file in the `tests` directory of the component, and visit it by serving the development environment `npm run serve`, and navigating to the file through the explorer.
+You can create a `index.html` file in the `tests` directory of the component, and visit it by serving the development environment `yarn serve`, and navigating to the file through the explorer.
 If it's part of the default UI then see [`playground/index.html`](./packages/core/playground/index.html).
 - Unit tests enable us to test specific state changes and their outcomes, such as the changing of a